13 min read

 On the other hand, a writer needs to follow the proper format and structure for writing a debate.
 Remember, a well-written debate will leave a long-lasting impression on the audience.

-Below are the types of debates that are popular and will help you to get started.
+Below are the popular types of debate writing that will help you get started.

-Team policy debates consist of two teams, each with two debaters.
+Team policy debates involve two teams, each with two debaters.
+These are the most commonly used types of debates in high school and middle school.
 Here, the structure includes the following elements.

+This debate consists of an affirmative team that supports a proposition, and a negative team that argues against it.
 The primary objective of team policy debate is to present a huge amount of evidence quickly and coherently.
-Moreover, these are most commonly used in middle school or high school debates.

 Below given is the basic format of a team policy debate.